-You will need to assemble the free pattern.
+First you will need to assemble the free pdf sewing pattern.
 For instructions on how to assemble the sewing pattern click here.

 Step 2 – Sew the Sides Together

 Pin right sides together.
-Using a 1/2 inch seam allowance sew each side of the hat (the long curved side to the point before it dips into a V. Be sure to leave the bottom (the brim) open.
+You can tell the right side of fleece by gently tugging the edge.
+The side that fabric curls to is the right side.
+Using a 1/2 inch seam allowance sew each side of the hat (the long curved side to the point before it dips into a V. Be sure to leave the bottom (the brim of the fleece hat ) open.
 Tip – for a smoother hat, stop the seam a finger’s width before the “v”.

 Step 3 – Sew the “V” shut

 Now that you’ve sewn the sides of the hat it’s time to close the top.
 Fold the hat in half so the seams you just sewed are touching.
 Pin the “v” on each side closed.
 Sew one seam along the top of the hat closing the v on both sides.
-(This will make a rounded top.)
+(This is similar to a boxed corner.)